-In the three months ended March 31, 2024 June 30, 2024, SKSS direct revenues increased \$17.5 million from the comparable period in 2023 due to a \$20.0 million increase in revenues from the sale of vacuum gas oil and specialty refinery products largely resulting from the acquisition of Noble Oil which took place on March 1, 2024.
-Revenue from the sale of base oil for the three months ended June 30, 2024 increased \$10.6 million from the same period in 2023, due to favorable pricing and higher volumes sold.
-These increases were partially offset by a \$6.6 million reduction in revenues from blended oil sales due to lower pricing despite relatively consistent volume sold and a reduction of \$5.3 million in revenues from other product sales.
+In the three months ended June 30, 2024 September 30, 2024, SKSS direct revenues increased \$17.5 million \$12.9 million from the comparable period in 2023 due to a

+\$20.0 million \$16.8 million increase in revenues from the sale of vacuum gas oil and specialty refinery products largely resulting from the acquisition of Noble Oil which took place on March 1, 2024.
+Revenue This increase was partially offset by a \$1.8 million decrease in revenues from the collection of used oil despite an increase in the volume collected in the three months ended September 30, 2024 when compared to the used oil collections in the same period of 2023.
+Revenues from the sale of base and blended oil for the three months ended June 30, 2024 increased \$10.6 million from the same period in 2023, products were relatively flat due to favorable pricing and higher volumes sold.
+These increases were partially offset by a \$6.6 million reduction in revenues from blended oil sales due to lower pricing despite relatively consistent volume sold and a reduction of \$5.3 million in revenues from other product sales, unfavorable market conditions.

-In the six months ended June 30, 2024, SKSS direct revenues decreased \$32.5 million \$15.0 million from the comparable period in 2023 largely due to a \$28.0 million \$17.4 million reduction in revenues from base oil sales driven primarily by lower pricing and, to a lesser extent, lower volumes sold.
-Revenue from the sale of recycled fuel oil and refinery by-products also decreased \$9.6 million from the comparable period while revenues from contract packaging decreased \$5.7 million. \$6.0 million and revenues generated from the sales of other products decreased \$4.3 million for the six months ended June 30, 2024 as compared to the same period in 2023.
-These decreases were partially offset by a \$9.6 million \$10.4 million increase in revenues from blended the sale of vacuum gas oil sales as higher volumes sold outpaced lower pricing.
-Revenues and specialty refinery products driven by the acquisition of Noble Oil.
-Furthermore, revenues from the collection of used oil for the six months ended June 30, 2024 increased \$4.3 million \$4.1 million as compared to the same period in 2023, which was driven by higher pricing for these services. services despite a relatively consistent volume of oil collected.
+In the six nine months ended June 30, 2024 September 30, 2024, SKSS direct revenues decreased \$15.0 million \$2.0 million from the comparable period in 2023 largely due to a \$17.4 million \$12.8 million reduction in revenues from base oil sales driven primarily by lower pricing and, to a lesser extent, lower volumes sold.
+Revenue from contract packaging decreased \$6.0 million \$8.9 million and revenues generated from the sales of other products decreased \$4.3 million \$5.2 million for the six nine months ended June 30, 2024 September 30, 2024 as compared to the same period in 2023.
+Revenue from the sales of blended oil products decreased by \$2.3 million in the six nine months ended September 30, 2024 when compared with the same period in the prior year, primarily due to lower pricing despite increased volume sold.
+These decreases were partially offset by a \$10.4 million \$27.2 million increase in revenues from the sale of vacuum gas oil and specialty refinery products primarily driven by the acquisition of Noble Oil.
+Furthermore, as well as a \$2.3 million increase in revenues from the collection of used oil for driven by higher volume collected in the six nine months ended June 30, 2024 increased \$4.1 million as September 30, 2024 when compared to the used oil collections in the same period in 2023, which was driven by higher pricing for these services despite a relatively consistent volume of oil collected, 2023.